henrytseng/webgl-conways-game/README.md

 # Conway's Game of Life

-An implementation of Conway's Game of Life using WebGL convolution filter.
+An implementation of Conway's Game of Life using WebGL.
 This implementation uses a canvas as the world and allows a user to place cells using the mouse cursor click/drag.

 The Rules